Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiments

 In contrast, {\algo} achieves near-perfect detection.
-By altering the transport for invalid inputs, the model effectively learns to check for physical validity.
-Critically, this mechanism improves predictive fidelity, since {\algo} achieves an MSE of $0.0034$, while slightly decreasing in SSIM metric.
+By altering the transport for invalid inputs, the network effectively learns to verify physical validity.
+Critically, we observe that {\algo} contributes to nearly-zero degradation in the predictive performance compared to the standard FM.
 This confirms that geometric regularization effectively filters unphysical dynamics without hindering the learning of valid temperature patterns.
-Lastly, conformal prediction ($\alpha=0.05$) yields a 5.20\% FPR, providing a rigorous statistical guarantee of 95\% coverage while identifying extrapolations.
+In Appendix~\ref{app:far_off_manifold}, we further demonstrate that the learned boundary effectively generalizes to detect extreme, far off-manifold semantic shifts.
+Lastly, conformal prediction ($\alpha=0.05$) yields a 1.6\% FPR, providing a rigorous statistical guarantee of 95\% coverage while identifying thermodynamic extrapolations.
+To evaluate the robustness of {\algo} in higher dimensions, we perform a sensitivity analysis on this task in Appendix~\ref{appendix:sensitivity_era5}.